TariqAHassan/alsek/docs/guided_tour.md

 The number of times a task will be retried is determined by `max_retries` by default.
-In cases where this is not sufficiently sophisticated to determine if message should be retried, the `do_retry()` method of the `Task` class be overridden.
+In cases where this is not sufficiently sophisticated to determine if message should be retried, the `do_retry()` method of the `Task` class can be overridden.

 ```python
 from alsek import Message